Jaguarlinux/Jaguar-Linux-packages/Manual.md

 .../bin directories)

 For those packages the upstream packages name should be used.
-Remember that in contrast to many other distributions, Jaguar doesn't lowercase package names.
+Remember that in contrast to many other distributions, jaguar doesn't lowercase package names.
 As a rule of thumb, if the tar.gz of a package contains uppercase letter, then the package name should contain them too; if it doesn't, the package name is lowercase.